 Now you have the realisation that it is not what happens but how you respond the key is to take control of of your life rather than let it control you.
 I present a simple yet effective strategy to apply in every situation.
 It is simple but sometimes you may need a helping hand especially for deeply held embedded early programming also know as habits.

-The six-step programme to personal freedom
+The six-step programme to personal freedom and spiritual growth

 - Stop the habitual or reactive response

-- Examine all the options open to you
+- Examine all the options

 - Take informed Action